mharbol/harbol-code/README.md

 follows pretty easy steps.
 We first find an item to assign as the first spot in out return `ListNode` then iteratively compare the two nexts heads to find the next item while progressing the respective list head as needed.
-Once one (or both) have been exhaused, we fill the remainder of our merge with the surviving list.
+Once one (or both) have been exhausted, we fill the remainder of our merge with the surviving list.

 ## [LeetCode 49 - Group Anagrams](https://leetcode.com/problems/group-anagrams/)
 [My solution](https://github.com/mharbol/harbol-code/blob/master/leet-code/src/main/java/io/github/mharbol/leetcode/GroupAnagrams.java)
 uses a `Map<String, List<String>>` to find the anagrams.
-The keys are the alphabatized version of the input String and the values are the words whose letters match the keys.
+The keys are the alphabetize version of the input String and the values are the words whose letters match the keys.

 Note: updated solution uses an inner `AnagramComparitor` class and therefore `Map<AnagramComparitor, List<String>>` that works *slightly* better.

 ## [LeetCode 94 - Binary Tree Inorder Traversal](https://leetcode.com/problems/binary-tree-inorder-traversal/)
 [My solution](https://github.com/mharbol/harbol-code/blob/master/leet-code/src/main/java/io/github/mharbol/leetcode/InorderTreeTraversal.java)
-follows basic priciples from CS class.
+follows basic principles from CS class.
 We use recursion to traverse left, own value, then right and return the result at each node; at each step we just add the current `val`.
 Sometimes basic is fast.